kavin256/trails/docs/api-contract.md

 **3. Server Processes Changes**

-- The server compares your trips with what it has
+- The server compares each trip's timestamp with the server's existing version
-- For each trip, the most recent version wins (based on server time)
+- For each trip:
-- The server assigns new timestamps for accepted changes
+  - If server has **newer data** (server timestamp > client timestamp): Reject client's stale update
+  - If server has **older/same data**: Accept client's update and assign new timestamp
+- Tracks which trips were rejected to return them in `serverChanges`

 **4. Get Changes from Server**